hgovra/locaflix/README.md

 # Netflix Clone
 Just a simple coding exercise mimicking Netflix interface.
-I may have or may not borrowed some ideas from other streaming services. :D
+I may have or may not borrowed some ideas from other streaming services. 😅

 I randomly generate the list of show in the bottom galleries using Promises and then applying the OwnCarousel jQuery plugin.